 They are more than old but familiar catchy sayings.
 They are brief and memorable expressions of popular wisdom.
-A better definition is given by Mieder who defines a proverb as "a short, generally known sentence of the folk which contains wisdom, truth, morals, and traditional views in a metaphorical, fixed and memorizable form and which is handed down from generation to generation."
+It is “a short, generally known sentence of the folk which contains wisdom, truth, morals, and traditional views in a metaphorical, fixed and memorizable form and which is handed down from generation to generation.”

-They teach us wisdom and truth.
+They are used to impart wisdom or guidance to others.
 They are the knowledge passed down for centuries across generations.